-- 27-14.40-D. emergency lighting used by police, fire, or medical personnel, or at their direction; - 27-14.40-E. all outdoor light fixtures producing light directly from the combustion of fossil fuels, such as kerosene and gasoline; - 27-14.40-F. security lighting controlled and activated by a motion sensor device for a duration of 10 minutes or less.
+- 27-14.40-C. lighting required and regulated by the Federal Aviation Administration, or other authorized federal, state or local government agency; - 27-14.40-D. emergency lighting used by police, fire, or medical personnel, or at their direction; - 27-14.40-E. all outdoor light fixtures producing light directly from the combustion of fossil fuels, such as kerosene and gasoline; - 27-14.40-F. security lighting controlled and activated by a motion sensor device for a duration of 10 minutes or less.